 There was a recipe book that was included with the Tuaca and it kind of perplexes me, but when I think about it a bit, it’s not so confusing.
 You see, in the recipe book it provides recipes like Tuaca, Lime and Coke which when you think about it would not make a very good drink.
 Tuaca is sweet and adding it to a sugar-laced Coke would be really sweet, which throws the balance right out the door.
 As you go through the booklet the only recipes included are unoriginal copycat drinks like the following:

 Tuaca Blaster (add Red Bull)

 Tuaca and Coke

 And the list goes on.
-These copycat recipes don’t do anything to highlight the flavours in the liqueur, they are just riding the coat tails of drinks that already exist.
-From a marketing point this may seem like a smart move, but from my point of view it marginalizes the product.
-There is no doubt that this is a good product, but covering up the flavours with Red Bull or making a sudo pina colada out of it?
+These copycat recipes don’t do anything to highlight the flavours in the liqueur, they are just riding the coattails of drinks that already exist.
+From a marketing point this may seem like a smart move, but from my point of view, it marginalizes the product.
+There is no doubt that this is a good product, but covering up the flavours with Red Bull or making a pseudo pina colada out of it?
 What they should do is hire some mixologists and come up with three outstanding new creations and put their marketing efforts into that.
 Then they may be able to create the next Cosmopolitan, Pina Colada or Margarita.
-A popular, well crafted drink will create a self sustaining market to promote their product.
+A popular, well-crafted drink will create a self-sustaining market to promote their product.
 Anyway, my point is that too many companies are creating and releasing great products, but then they spend 10 minutes to create a list of has-been recipes to promote mixing their product.